Feeling Tied Up? 6 Essential Nautical Knots You Must Know!

 2. Cleat Hitch

-The Cleat Hitch—also known as a Halyard—is one of the most utilized boating knots.
-Used to tie up boats to docks or boat lifts, this knot is easy to tie and untie, while also strong enough to hold your boat securely.
+The Cleat Hitch, also known as a Halyard, is one of the most utilized boating knots.
+Used to tie up boats to docks or boat lifts, this knot is easy to tie and untie while being strong enough to hold your boat securely.

 3. Figure-Eight Knot

-This knot is rather handy and as you may expect from the name.
-A figure-eight knot is created by bringing the tail of the rope over itself to form a loop, then under the standing part and through the loop in a figure-eight pattern.
+This knot is rather handy and, as you may expect from the name, a figure-eight knot is created by bringing the tail of the rope over itself to form a loop.
+It then goes under the standing part and through the loop in a figure-eight pattern.

 It's like the overhand knot but less permanent and much easier to undo.

-You can also do a double figure-eight knot which works great for belaying up the mast to check out the view, fix your anemometer, or place a camera at the top of your mast if you are into filming your adventure this is the knot for you.
+You can also do a double figure-eight knot which works great for belaying up the mast to check out the view, fix your anemometer or place a camera at the top of your mast.
+If you're into filming your adventure, this is the knot for you.